xersbtt/ultimate-downloader-colab/README.md

 ## 📜 License

-This project is for personal use.
-Please respect the terms of service of all integrated platforms.
+This project is licensed under [CC BY-NC-ND 4.0](LICENSE).

+- ✅ You may view and use this code for personal, non-commercial purposes
+- ❌ You may not modify, distribute derivatives, or use commercially
+- ✅ You must give appropriate credit to the author

 ---